zac-heisey/murray-lampert/_posts/2018-11-28-do-less-yard-work-by-greening-your-outdoor-space.markdown

 - Green Construction
 - Home DIY Tips
 featured-image: "/uploads/greening-outdoor-space.jpg"
-excerpt: San Diego homeowners are wise to make the most of their outdoor space by creating livable environments that are low maintenance - allowing them to spend more time enjoying the outdoors than doing yard work.
+description: San Diego homeowners are wise to make the most of their outdoor space by creating livable environments that are low maintenance - allowing them to spend more time enjoying the outdoors than doing yard work.
 author: Gregg Cantor